animatedmax/spring-data-geode/src/main/markdown/reference/introduction.md

 - [Bootstrapping a Spring ApplicationContext in GemFire](gemfire-bootstrap.html) describes how to configure and bootstrap a Spring `ApplicationContext` running in an GemFire server using `gfsh`.

-- [Sample Applications](samples.html) describes the examples provided with the distribution to illustrate the various features available in Spring Data for GemFire.
+- [Sample Applications](samples.html) describes the examples provided with the distribution to illustrate the various features available in Spring Data for VMware GemFire.